The Ultimate Guide to Natural Pain Relief: Safe and Effective Alternatives to NSAIDs, Opioids, Steroids, and Pain Injections

 NSAIDs & Acetaminophen

-Damage kidneys or liver with prolonged use (2,3)
+Can damage the kidneys or liver with prolonged use (2,3)

 Opioids, Gabapentin & Muscle Relaxers

-Carry risks of dependency and withdrawal
+Carry significant risks of dependency, tolerance, and withdrawal

-Slow reaction time and cognitive processing
+Slow reaction time and impair cognitive processing

-Suppress pain signals instead of repairing damage
+Suppress pain signaling rather than repairing underlying tissue damage

 Steroid Injections & Epidurals